 Downtown Eastside is the third most densely populated place in North America.
 In 1999, the City Council declared homelessness a national disaster.
 It is estimated that more than 1200 people are homeless on the streets of Downtown Eastside on any given night.
 First Nations people are disproportionately represented and it is estimated that at least two-thirds of those on the streets suffer severe addictions to drugs and/or alcohol.

-Our evening meals on Tuesdays and Fridays are times when friends we know from the neighbourhood are invited to join us for fellowship and family.
+Our evening meals on Tuesdays (open to anybody) and Wednesdays (women's dinner) are times when friends we know from the neighbourhood are invited to join us for fellowship and family.
 Often we will have up to a dozen or more guests for dinner and we encourage everyone to pitch in and help with cooking and cleaning up afterwards.
 It is a great way to get to know people and offer them a peaceful, family-oriented space away from the chaos of the streets.

 Some of the women on the team spend the time from Wednesday nights meeting women where they work and inviting those that are willing back to the Servants space for some tea, talking and friendship.
 We are also eager to move forward in different ways to invite women into relationships eg preparing a Woman's only dinner before most of the women go out to work, in hopes that it may be a way of breaking into some of their daily routine.

 In early 2009, we initiated a community garden in an unused parking lot on our block.
 Neighbours and local groups quickly got involved and now there is now a daily flow of people hanging out, watering the garden and tending to the plants.
-The garden has been another good way of building relationships and a number of our contacts there have joined us for meals and become friends.
+In 2014 we started a second garden on our block.
+The gardens have been another good way of building relationships and a number of our contacts there have joined us for meals and become friends.

 Creative World Justice: